 For more information, please visit the ScholarshipPoints website.

 We have had a past winner of one of these scholarships!

-OBJECTIVE: To assist dependents of deceased or 100% permanently disabled veterans of service with the 1st Marine Division in furthering their education towards a bachelor's degree.
+OBJECTIVE: To assist dependents of deceased, missing in action, or 100% permanently disabled veterans of service with the First Marine Division in furthering their education toward a Bachelor's degree.

-POLICY: Grants of up to $1,750 per academic year are awarded to full time, undergraduate students who are attending an accredited college, university, or higher technical trade school, up to a maximum of four years.
-Neither graduate study requests nor applications at the high school or prep school level are accepted.
+POLICY: Grants of up to $1,750 per academic year are awarded to full-time undergraduate students (for up to a maximum of four years) who are attending an accredited college, university, or higher technical trade school.
+Neither graduate study requests nor applications at the high-school or prep-school level are accepted.
 Payments are made directly to the educational institution.

-ELIGIBILITY: Limited to dependents of honorably discharged veterans, now deceased from any cause or totally and permanently disabled, who served in a unit that was part of, attached to, or operating in support of, the 1st Marine Division.
-Beneficiaries who marry before completion of the course, or who fail to complete an academic year for reasons other than scholastic, must reapply before benefits may be resumed.
+ELIGIBILITY: Limited to dependents of honorably discharged veterans now deceased from any cause OR missing in action OR totally and permanently disabled who served in a unit that was part of, attached to, or operating in support of the First Marine Division.
+Beneficiaries who marry before completion of the course OR fail to complete an academic year (for reasons other than scholastic) must reapply before benefits can be resumed.

-INSTRUCTIONS: In order to verify the 1st Marine Division related period of service of the deceased or 100% and permanently disabled veteran sponsor, please complete the Standard Form 180 (or get more info first) and mail directly to the National Personnel Records Center, GSA (Military Personnel Records), 9700 Page Boulevard, St. Louis, MO 63132.
-When a veteran sponsor's DD214 is locally available and indicates 1st Marine Division service, return a copy with the instruction sheet.
-That will expedite processing of this application.
+INSTRUCTIONS: In order to verify the First Marine Division-related period of service of the deceased, missing in action, or 100% permanently disabled veteran sponsor, please complete the Standard Form 180 and mail directly to the National Personnel Records Center, GSA (Military Personnel Records), 9700 Page Boulevard, St. Louis, MO 63131.
+When a veteran sponsor's DD214 is locally available and indicates First Marine Division service, return a copy with this instruction sheet.
+This will help to expedite the processing of your application.